arupcsedu/DPDCCustomerService/README.md

 # DPDCCustomerService
-An Android application for servicing customer of DPDC
+An Android application for servicing customer of DPDC.